Jay0494/electronics-store/README.md

 - **Customer Age Grouping:** Utilized the `SWITCH(TRUE())` function to categorize customers into age groups (e.g., 18–25, 26–40, 41–60).
 - **Satisfaction Level Categorization:** Developed calculated columns to segment customers based on satisfaction ratings, enabling deeper insights into customer experience trends.

-These transformations and calculations were integral to creating accurate visualizations and driving actionable insights for the client.
+Note: These transformations and calculations were integral to creating accurate visualizations and driving actionable insights for the client.

 ### **Findings**